danchoi/virb/README.md

 the [interactive_editor](https://github.com/jberkel/interactive_editor) gem and similar solutions which let you pop out into Vim from IRB and come back to IRB to see the results.
-Virb keeps you in Vim at all times, calling IRB behind the scenes and fetching is output to display inside Vim.
+Virb keeps you in Vim at all times, calling IRB behind the scenes and fetching IBR's output to display inside Vim.

 ## Install